San Diego LASEK Specialist – Dr. Richard Burns

 Dr. Burns is proud to offer his San Diego laser eye surgery patients one of the latest refractive procedures – laser epithelial keratomileusis (LASEK).
 This treatment is a cross between LASIK and PRK.
 However, LASEK significantly reduces side effects associated with both LASIK and PRK.
 For example, LASEK decreases post-operative pain commonly experienced by PRK patients, and it also reduces the risk of flap infections, blurred vision and nighttime haloes associated with LASIK eye surgery.
 In addition, LASEK is appropriate for many patients who do not qualify for LASIK.

-Schedule a free consultation with the highly regarded laser eye surgery specialist Dr. Burns to learn more about this exciting procedure and how it can help you achieve your vision correction goals.
+Schedule a free consultation with the highly regarded San Diego laser eye surgeon Dr. Burns to learn more about this exciting procedure and how it can help you achieve your vision correction goals.

 LASEK procedure has many advantages when compared to LASIK and PRK.
 In essence, LASEK delivers results similar to LASIK and PRK but without the side effects associated with these procedures.
 This happens mainly because the LASEK procedure does not involve the creation of the corneal flap.
 Some of the benefits of LASEK include: